-This is to certify that the Emission Licence No. issued on (date) to (name of previous holder) of (address) regarding (type of facility) whose activities include located at (town, district) has been transferred to (name of new holder) (nature of variation) with effect from (date of transfer) in accordance e with the
+This is to certify that the Emission Licence No issued on (date) to (name of previous holder) of (address) r egarding (type of facility) whose activities s includelocated at (town, district) has been transferred to (name of of new holder) (notion of variation) with affect from (nature of variation) with effect from provisions of the Act. (date of transfer) in accordance with the

-Dated this.....day of 20.
+Dated this.....day of 20....